arthurfporto/personal-website/README.md

 This is a website used to share my professional work at <a href="https://ifnmg.edu.br/salinas"> IFNMG - <i>Campus</i> Salinas</a>.

-Here I'm using PHP with MySQL in a MVC architecture.
+Here I'm using PHP with MySQL, MVC architecture and Bootstrap.